wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-transition-to-microsoft-information-protection/includes/transition-from-azure.md

 :::image type="content" source="../media/unified-label-status-compliance-center.png" alt-text="Unified labeling status in the Microsoft Purview compliance portal." border="false":::

 Some advanced policy settings are not available in the Microsoft Purview compliance portal but accessible via PowerShell.
 This is also true of policies copied using Azure Information Protection's Copy policies (preview).
-The policy settings are copied, but not visible in the compliance center.
+The policy settings are copied, but not visible in the compliance portal.
 Instead, use the Security & Compliance PowerShell module [to update these policy settings.
 Here are few examples of these settings:

 - For email messages with attachments, apply a label that matches the highest classification of those attachments.
 - Implement pop-up messages in Outlook that warn, justify, or block emails being sent.